Reading: Practical Part 11. Integration with a Real API: From Specification to Deployment

 Good:

-SDD phase separation protects the pipeline from premature implementation.
+The SDD phase separation protects the pipeline from premature implementation.
 Each phase is responsible for its own:

-• Plan chooses strategy;
+• Plan picks the strategy;

 • Tasks turns it into executable steps;